github/codeql/docs/codeql/writing-codeql-queries/providing-locations-in-codeql-queries.rst

 About locations
 ---------------

-When displaying information to the user, LGTM needs to be able to extract location information from the results of a query.
+When displaying information to the user, applications need to be able to extract location information from the results of a query.
 In order to do this, all QL classes which can provide location information should do this by using one of the following mechanisms:

 -  `Providing URLs <#providing-urls>`__
 -  `Providing location information <#providing-location-information>`__